-At Pre-intermediate level students need confidence-building tasks which are progressively more challenging in terms of speed, length, and language difficulty, but are always achievable.
-They also need a variety of listening tasks which practise listening for gist and for specific details.
+At Level 2 students need confidence-building tasks that are progressively more challenging in terms of speed, length, and language difficulty, but are always achievable.
+They also need a variety of listening tasks that practice listening for gist and for specific details.
 We have chosen material we hope students will want to listen to.
 On Online Practice, for each File students can find further listening practice related to the topic.
-They can also access the listening activities from every lesson, to practise in their own time, and to read the script to check anything that they have found difficult.
+They can also access the listening activities from every lesson, to practice in their own time, and to read the script to check anything that they have found difficult.